Helpful Tips for Parents of College Students

 6. Do not worry excessively about "down in the dumps" phone calls or e-mails.

 - Often when trouble becomes too much for a freshman to handle (failing a test, an ended relationship), the only place to turn is home.
-Often, unfortunately, this is the only lime the urge to communicate is felt so strongly, so yon never get to hear about the "A" paper or the new significant other.
+Unfortunately, this is the only time the urge to communicate is felt so strongly, so you never get to hear about the "A" paper or the new significant other.

 7. Do not tell them these are the best years of their lives.

-- Freshman year (and the other four as well) can be full of discovery, inspiration, and fun as well as indecision, disappointment, and mistakes.
+- Freshman year (and the other three or four as well) can be full of discovery, inspiration, and fun, as well as indecision, disappointment, and mistakes.
 Often, except in retrospect, it's not the good times that stand out.

 - Parents who perpetuate the "best years" myth are working against their student's development.